pydio/pydio-doc-admin-guide/1_quick_start/0_requirements.md

 Always ensure that the database is created with character set and collation set to UTF8.

-Make sure not to leave the `max_connections` to its default value (151) while going live in production, for a better understanding [see MySQL manual](https://dev.mysql.com/doc/refman/8.0/en/too-many-connections.html).
+Make sure not to leave the `max_connections` to its default value (151) for production we advise at least `500`, for a better understanding [see MySQL manual](https://dev.mysql.com/doc/refman/8.0/en/too-many-connections.html).

 ## Network requirements